aminya/project_options/README.md

 - `MSVC_WARNINGS`: Override the defaults for the MSVC warnings
 - `CLANG_WARNINGS`: Override the defaults for the CLANG warnings
 - `GCC_WARNINGS`: Override the defaults for the GCC warnings
+- `CUDA_WARNINGS`: Override the defaults for the CUDA warnings
 - `CONAN_OPTIONS`: Extra Conan options

 ## `run_vcpkg` function